 Meet our doctors:

 Dr. Steven Serrins is a 2nd-generation Optometrist.
-His father Philip had a practice in the Visalia Mall.
+His father Phillip had a practice in the Visalia Mall.
 His grandfather worked as an Optician, which Dr. Serrins also did for 12 years prior to becoming an eye doctor.
 Dr. Serrins graduated from Pacific University, College of Optometry in Forest Grove, Oregon.

 Dr. Jonathan Serrins received his Doctor of Optometry degree from UC Berkeley.
 He also received a Bachelor’s degree from UC Santa Cruz, where he majored in Community Studies.
 Prior to pursuing a career in optometry, Dr. “J” Serrins ran mentorship programs for 4 years in high schools and middle schools in Crenshaw, South Los Angeles, CA. It was during a mission trip to India when he was inspired to pursue optometry to help people in need.
 He is proud to follow the footsteps of his father, Dr. Steven Serrins, and his late grandfather, Dr. Phillip Serrins.

 Dr. Jonathan Serrins completed primary care and ocular disease rotations at Veterans Affairs hospitals in Fresno, CA and Monterey, CA and is certified to diagnose and treat glaucoma.
 He is conversational in Spanish and is studying to become fluent.
+He has also started to learn Portuguese and Tagalog to better serve our patients.

 He enjoys listening to and making music, traveling, and playing and watching sports.